 One of the advantages of the people2 server is that you can proofread a new page before you publish it or update any of your pages so that they link to it (and, similarly, you can proofread a revised page before you publish it):

-Launch FireFox (or another web browser -- but we do recommend using FireFox for routine proofreading, because it supports bookmarking a folder on your computer disk drive).
+Launch FireFox or Chrome (or another web browser -- but we do recommend using FireFox or Chrome for routine proofreading, because they both support bookmarking a folder on your computer disk drive).